Real-time Cancer Profiling

 METex14

-Identifying these targetable changes is essential for giving patients the best initial targeted therapy, if available.
-With existing and new targeted therapies, Rapid Genomic Profiling is urgently needed to guide patients to the right initial treatments3,4
+With existing and new targeted therapies, rapid biomarker screening is urgently needed to guide patients to the right initial treatments3,4

 Barriers to Comprehensive Genomic Profiling today